SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Rincon Center San Francisco: Discover the Murals in this Historic Art Deco Building

-I enjoy heading to the Rincon Center in San Francisco to take a look at their historic murals.
+I enjoy heading to the Rincon Center (Rincon Annex Post Office) in San Francisco to look at their historic murals.
 It is one of those hidden gems that most visitors miss.

 After you look around, you can also grab some lunch in their courtyard and then head out to explore other parts of the city.

-This structure was built in 1940 as one of the main post offices in the city.
+This structure was built in 1940 as one of the main post offices in San Francisco.
 Shortly after its completion, the US government provided funds to add murals to its main floor.

-In addition to these historic murals, the new part of the Rincon Center includes several restaurants, a handful of new murals and a unique waterfall fountain.
+In addition to these historic murals, the Rincon Center includes a handful of outdoor restaurants and Yank Sing in their indoor courtyard.

-Read on to learn more about why these murals were so controversial, how to find out even more about them and some of the other things to do while you are here.
+Read on to learn more about why these murals were so controversial and what to expect when you visit.

 Disclaimer: I receive a small commission from some of the links on this page.